rkt/rkt/Documentation/trying-out-rkt.md

 **SELinux Note**: rkt can use SELinux but the policy needs to be tailored to your distribution.
 We suggest that new users [disable SELinux](https://www.centos.org/docs/5/html/5.1/Deployment_Guide/sec-sel-enable-disable.html) to get started.
 If you can help package rkt for your distro [please help](https://github.com/coreos/rkt/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3Aarea%2Fdistribution++label%3Adependency%2Fexternal)!

-### Optional: Setup Privilege Separation
+### Optional: Set up Privilege Separation

-For privilege separation rkt uses a `rkt` group that has read-write access to the rkt data directory.
+To faciliate privilege separation between different commands, rkt uses a `rkt` group that has read-write access to the rkt data directory.
 This allows `rkt fetch`, which downloads and verifies images, to run as a non-root user.
 If you skip this section, you can run `sudo rkt fetch` instead but we recommend taking the following steps for production use cases.

 rkt ships with a simple script that can help set up the appropriate permissions to facilitate non-root use: